 Color Temperature and Perception

-While color temperature is important for creating ambiance in a space, you may also want to consider how it affects they way your wall paint or furniture appears.
+While color temperature is important for creating ambiance in a space, it can also dramatically affect the way your wall paint or furniture appears.
 Installing warm light in a room decorated in cool-toned colors can cause your room to look faded and lackluster, and the same goes for cool light in a warm-toned color scheme.
-This happens for the same reason why you sometimes buy something you thought was black in the store only to discover it’s actually navy in natural light: no color is definite because its appearance also depends on the quality of your lighting.
+This happens for the same reason why sometimes you buy something you thought was black in the store only to discover it’s actually navy in natural light: no color is definite because its appearance also depends on the color temperature and overall quality of your lighting, a phenomenon called metamerism.
 Colors may be even further distorted by secondary characteristics such as brightness or color rendering, the effects of which are detailed further in our post on choosing light for paint colors.
-Overall, you’ll want to stick to the above rules of thumb.
-However, keep in mind that color temperature can also have a dramatic affect on the look of your home – so choose wisely.
+Overall, you’ll want to stick to our rules of thumb, but keep in mind that color temperature can have a big impact on the look and feel of your home, so choose wisely!